Hirora/Castors-CTF-Writeups/GIF-Challenge/write-up.md

 ![Challenge GIF](chal.gif)

-As soon as I opened the GIF, it was immediately fairly obvious what the point of this challenge was; frame by frame neon green numbers flashed up and slowly dissapeared as more numbers appeared.
+As soon as I opened the GIF, it was immediately fairly obvious what the point of this challenge was; frame by frame neon green numbers flash up and slowly dissapeared as more numbers appeared.

 #### The process